rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/413_dynamic-configurations.md

 where a specific version of ROS is asked for.
 The tutorial should still work the same.
 {{% /notice %}}
-2. You should be familiar with the [configurations](/developer-guide/manage-software-cycle/dynamic-configurations/) concept.
+2. You should be familiar with the [configurations]() concept.
-3. Read the quick starting guide on [how to apply configurations to devices](/developer-guide/manage-software-cycle/dynamic-configurations/apply-dynamic-configs/).
+3. Read the quick starting guide on [how to apply configurations to devices]().
 4. You should be familiar with the following tools:
    1. [Git](https://git-scm.com/doc)
    2. [UNIX/Linux command terminal](https://www.digitalocean.com/community/tutorials/an-introduction-to-the-linux-terminal)

-## Difficulty
-Beginner

 ## Estimated time
 15 minutes